 Ample parking is available at the Lake Louise Overflow parking lot.
-Park here and ride the daily shuttle to Lake Louise (May 19 to September 10).
+Park here and ride the daily shuttle to Lake Louise from May 19 to October 9.
 The shuttle to Moraine Lake will be available from the Lake Louise Overflow parking lot from September 11 to October 9 for larch viewing season.

 Limited parking is available at the lakes, Lake Louise and Moraine Lake, so planning ahead is essential.
 Parking at other locations, including the village and the Lake Louise Ski Resort and Summer Gondola is generally ample year round.

 - Busiest weekends: Victoria Day (May 22); Canada Day (July 1); Heritage Day (August 7); Labour Day (September 4); Larch season (September weekends)

 Daily from May 19 to October 9, 2017 - Upper Lake Louise

 - A free public shuttle runs to the village of Lake Louise and the iconic viewpoint at Lake Louise.
 Pick up and drop off is from Lake Louise Overflow Parking Lot, 5.5 km east of Lake Louise on the Trans-Canada Highway, 50 km west of Banff.
 Enjoy your trip!

 - Planning a day hike in Lake Louise?
 We recommend taking an earlier bus to miss the crowds.
 Catch a ride down to the village or Overflow parking lot in the later afternoon when you are done hiking.